GigaTables/gigatables/README.md

 **What does search field mean?**

-The main search field above (default state U can make it visible in the bottom) is useful for searching through all columns.
+The main search field above (which is the default state, U can make it visible in the bottom) is useful for searching through all columns.